blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/threatintelscan.md

 ## Workflow

- For [threat_intel] scans, [company_name] [solution_name] sends a BDIO header to scan service to generate a scan ID.
-Then the file for scanning is uploaded to [blackduck_product_name] Storage Service.
-Once uploaded, [threat_intel] service container receives a RabbitMQ message, indicating that there is a new scan request, at which point [threat_intel] Service takes the file from Storage Service and downloads it to its own container.
-The [threat_intel] Service calls the remote [threat_intel] API to analyze this file and sends a hash of the file to scan.
-Once complete, a report in JSON format is sent back to [threat_intel] Service, which is then forwarded to [blackduck_product_name] Scan Service.
+1. [company_name] [solution_name] sends a BDIO header to scan service to generate a scan ID.
+1. The file for scanning is uploaded to [blackduck_product_name] Storage service.
+1. Once uploaded, [threat_intel] service container receives a RabbitMQ message, indicating that there is a new scan request, at which point [threat_intel] service takes the file from Storage service and downloads it to its own container.
+1. The [threat_intel] Service calls the remote [threat_intel] API to analyze this file and sends a hash of the file to scan.
+1. Once complete, a report in JSON format is sent back to [threat_intel] service, which is then forwarded to [blackduck_product_name] Scan service.
 This report is saved in the [blackduck_product_name] database.
-<note type="note">The scanned file is removed from Storage Service when the scan completes, and [threat_intel] Service does not persist any data for this file.</note>
+<note type="note">The scanned file is removed from Storage service when the scan completes, and [threat_intel] service does not persist any data for this file.</note>

 ## Requirements and Limitations